vk-webdesign/cp1-final-project-fall-2018/README.md

 From what pieces did you build your project?

-Include what types of inputs/outputs/data it will use, and a block diagram showing how all those pieces are connected.
+Include what types of inputs/outputs/data it will use, and a diagram showing how all those pieces are connected.

 ## Challenges